 Orbit Treasury Limited is the funding vehicle for Orbit Group.
 An intra group loan agreement has been entered into by all of the operating Associations which provides a commitment to Orbit Treasury Limited to pay interest on intra group loans.
 The loans are secured by way of a first fixed charge over housing properties owned by other members of the Orbit Group.

 The Group's financial plan and cash flow forecasts demonstrate there are sufficient committed facilities to meet forecast expenditure for the foreseeable future.
+Orbit Treasury Limited has negative reserves arising from FRS102 transition arrangements.
 The Orbit Board has a reasonable expectation the Group and Subsidiary have adequate resources to continue in operational existence for the foreseeable future.
-Orbit Group Limited has confirmed that it will continue to provide financial support as are needed by Orbit Treasury Limited in respect of its financial obligations to enable it to meet its financial liabilities as they fall due and to continue to trade as a going concern.
+Orbit Group Limited has confirmed that it will continue to provide financial support as needed by Orbit Treasury Limited in respect of its financial obligations to enable it to meet its financial liabilities as they fall due and to continue to trade as a going concern.